-Note that the Mathematics of General Relativity -course is not ready yet and includes only two lessons so far, but there will be more in the near-future.
+Note that the Mathematics of General Relativity -course is not fully ready yet and includes only three lessons so far, but there will be more in the near-future.

 This course will teach you two key subjects in math, which are both highly advanced:

 - Tensor Calculus: This forms the basis for all the math that general relativity uses.
 We'll cover topics including tensor index notation, coordinate transformations, Jacobian matrices, covectors, one-forms, metric tensors, Christoffel symbols as well as detailed tutorials on tensor manipulation and working with tensor equations in general.

 - Differential Geometry: This is where we apply the tools of tensor calculus to understand differential geometry - the area of math that general relativity uses to describe gravity.
 The plan for this part of the course is not ready yet, and it will take a while before all of the content is added here.